scaleoutsean/solidfire-windows/README.md

 - Add the disk to Hyper-V cluster
 - Optionally, convert the cluster disk to CSV
 - Optionally, rename new CSV
-- Removal would work in reverse; remove or migrate VMs prior to disk being reoved from Hyper-V, reset and ultimately deleted from SolidFire
+- The removal would work in reverse; remove or migrate the VMs prior to disk being reoved from Hyper-V, reset and ultimately deleted on SolidFire (it can be undeleted unless it gets manually purged or naturally expires (4 hours later))

 ### Storage Snapshots

-- SolidFire VSS hardware provider is available if you need application-consistent snapshots
+- SolidFire VSS Hardware Provider is available if you need application-consistent snapshots (and the docs have CLI examples on how to script it)
-- Crash consistent snapshots may be created from PowerShell (`New-SFSnapshot`) or SolidFire UI
+- Crash consistent snapshots may be created from PowerShell (`New-SFSnapshot`) or the SolidFire UI
   - Group snapshots are available as well (`New-SFGroupSnapshot`)
+  - Demo Videos section below has a video which shows how to create a snapshot schedule in the SolidFire Web UI
+  - To create a bunch of schedules, create one in the Web UI, then `Get` it with SolidFire PowerShell tools and use it as a template to create others from PowerShell
+- Other alternatives include backup software (CommVault, Veeam, etc.) which may also leverage SolidFire VSS Hardware Provider

 ### Storage Clones